AY2526S1-CS2103T-F12-2/tp/docs/UserGuide.md

 * Adds a reminder with the given `DUE_DATE` and `DESCRIPTION` to the reminder list.
 * `DUE_DATE` refers to the due date of the reminder.
 It could either be in the `YYYY-MM-DD HHMM` format or `YYYY-MM-DD` format. e.g. `2025-10-27 1400` or `2025-10-27`.
 * `DESCRIPTION` refers to the details of the reminder.
+It should not be empty and must contain at least one letter or number.
+It must not exceed 200 characters.

 Examples:
 * `add-reminder d/2025-10-27 1500 desc/Tuition later at 3pm` Adds a reminder with due date `27 Oct 2025 03:00 pm` and description `Tuition later at 3pm`.